 If you have a C corporation (the default form of corporation), filing as an S corp does have its advantages:

 One big disadvantage for traditional corporations is “double taxation.”
 When the corporation makes money, the IRS taxes those profits on the corporate level.
-But when those profits are distributed to the individual business owner (shareholder) as dividends, they’re taxed a second time on the shareholder’s personal tax return.
+But when those profits are distributed to the individual business owner (shareholder) as dividends, they’re taxed a second time on the shareholder’s personal income tax return.

 But when a C corporation qualifies to be an S corp, those profits are only federally taxed at the individual level.
 The business itself doesn’t pay income tax on them.
 This is called “pass-through taxation,” and it’s how sole proprietorships and general partnerships are taxed.